ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 The major advantage of this approach is that we are now able to warn when you pass a parameter that is not supported.
 It also allows our customers to use the [new module system](https://sass-lang.com/blog/the-module-system-is-launched) in Sass which does not support sharing global variables between modules.

+Many parameters are direct equivalents of variables in v22, but this is not always the case.

 ### Renamed variables

-These variables correspond to parameters with different names:
+These variables correspond to parameters with different names.
+Where possible, they will automatically be converted in backwards compatibility mode (both `$ag-compatibility-mode: "variables"` and `"legacy"`).

  * `$ag-primary-color` and `$ag-accent-color`.
 If extending a provided theme, use the theme-specific parameters to control key colours.
 Balham provides `balham-active-color`; Alpine provides `alpine-active-color`; and Material provides `material-primary-color` and `material-accent-color`.
 Or use specific parameters like `checkbox-checked-color` that control the colours of individual elements.
  * `$ag-alt-icon-color`.
-Use `checkbox-background-color`
+Renamed to `checkbox-background-color`.
  * `$ag-range-selected-color-1` (and `-2`, `-3`, `-4`).
 Set a semi-transparent colour to `range-selection-background-color` and the correct color when multiple ranges overlap is automatically calculated.
  * `$ag-virtual-item-height`.
-Use `$ag-list-item-height` instead.
+Renamed to `$ag-list-item-height`.
  * `$ag-foreground-color-opacity`, `$ag-secondary-foreground-color-opacity`, `$ag-disabled-foreground-color-opacity`.
 Set a semi-transparent colour to `foreground-color`, `secondary-foreground-color`, or `disabled-foreground-color`.

 ### Variables removed with no equivalent parameter

-The following variables have been removed.
+We have removed variables where it is trivial to achieve the same effect using a CSS selector.
 Instead of using a parameter, create a CSS rule to apply your desired effect.
 For example:

 ```scss
 // old style